-The Experimental Models Core provides technical services and consultation for vision investigators in research using experimental models with operating rooms and specialized equipment for performing procedures.
-It also provides technical trainings for procedures commonly used in vision research, including intravitreal, subretinal, intracameral, intrastromal, and retro orbital injections.
-Trainings are also provided for use of special equipment (see below).
+The Experimental Models Core provides technical services and consultation for in vivo and ex vivo procedures using experimental animals, facilitates usage of surgery rooms and instruments used for animal models, and maintains compliance with IACUC protocols.
+Expert training is also provided for procedures commonly used in vision research, including intravitreal, subretinal, intracameral, intrastromal, and retro orbital injections.
+Training is also provided for the use of special equipment (see below).

 The Experimental Models Core is supported by NEI core center grant P30 EY014801.
 All publications of research work conducted using this core should cite the NEI center grant number.
-All users of the core working with live animals should be on an approved IACUC protocol.
+All users of the core working with live animals must demonstrate that they are on an approved IACUC protocol.
 Please contact Dr. Dmitry Ivanov for assistance.

 Leadership & Management

-Dmitry Ivanov, Ph.D., research associate professor of ophthalmology, microbiology and immunology, directs the Experimental Models Core.
+Dmitry Ivanov, Ph.D., Professor of ophthalmology, microbiology and immunology, directs the Experimental Models Core.

 Location

-The Experimental Models Core is located in the vivarium on the 3rd and 7th floors of the McKnight building.
+The Experimental Models Core is located in the vivarium on the 3rd and 8th floors of the McKnight building.
 The vivarium is supervised by the Division of Veterinary Resources (DVR).
-It has 19 separate rooms, with a vet tech facility manager and 5 full-time technicians.

 Resources